-Complete information about Augsburg's procedures with regard to FERPA are available from the registrar's office.
 ACCREDITATION AND AFFILIATIONS Students who successfully complete Augsburg's leadership program will receive a Master of Arts degree.
-Augsburg is accredited by The Higher Learning Commission, North Central Association\ and is a member of the Associated Colleges of the Twin Cities (ACTC), Lutheran Education Council in North America, and the Minnesota Private College Council.
+Augsburg is accredited by The Higher Learning Commission, North Central Association and is a member of the Associated Colleges of the Twin Cities (ACTC), Lutheran Education Council in North America, and the Minnesota Private College Council.
 Augsburg College is registered with the Minnesota Higher Education Services Office.
 Registration is not an endorsement of the institution.
-Registration does not mean that credits earned at the institution can be transferred to other institutions or that the quality of the educational programs would meet the standards of every student, educational institution or employer. \The Higher Learning Commission, North Central Association 1-800-621-7440 or 312-263-0456 www.ncahigherlearningcommission.org
+Registration does not mean that credits earned at the institution can be transferred to other institutions or that the quality of the educational programs would meet the standards of every student, educational institution, or employer.
+The Higher Learning Commission, North Central Association, <www.ncahigherlearningcommission.org>.

 FEE AND PAYMENT INFORMATION

 A schedule of fees is published separately in the MAL Catalog Supplement.
 Tuition is determined annually.
-ML 592, ML 593, and ML 594 are half-credit courses and are charged half of the current full credit tuition.
-A continuation fee is charged to students who do not complete their capstone project during the terms they are enrolled.
+ML 593 is a half-credit course for which half of the current full credit tuition is charged.

 PAYMENT OPTIONS

 Various payment plans are available: